 Dr. Jen grew up in Southern California and migrated up to the Bay Area to study biochemistry genetics at Berkeley.
 One of her first academic exposures to integrative medicine began in the cancer research lab at UCSF, where a neighboring lab was boiling Chinese herbs in order to extract the active constituents for analysis.
 Struck by the ancient wisdom behind the herbs combined with modern technology, Dr. Jen decided to pursue her doctorate in integrative medicine.

-Her current approach to practice is utilization of the CyberScan and GDV (Gas Discharge Visualization) to assess genetic, biological, environmental, and lifestyle imbalances in order to effectively address each of these factors.
+Her current approach to practice is utilization of the FDA approved CyberScan device to assess genetic, biological, environmental, and lifestyle imbalances in order to effectively address each of these factors.
 This results in targeted and individualized treatment plans that allow for the growth of each person’s wellness and immune system health at maximum capacity.
-She specializes in connecting the dots with both simple and complex cases.
-She prefers to recommend dietary modifications before supplements, but will bring in short term biochemical support with teas, plants, and extra vitamins and minerals as needed.
-Jen specializes in hybrid diets, and can customize the best blend of healthy eating for each individual, for example, “paleo meets low FODMAP with extra sprouts”.
+She specializes in connecting the dots with both simple and complex cases, and incorporates functional blood work and lab tests.
+She prefers to recommend dietary modifications before supplements, but will bring in short term biochemical support with teas, plants, botanicals, herbs, and extra vitamins and minerals as needed.
+Dr. Jen specializes in hybrid diets, and can customize the best blend of healthy eating for each individual, for example, “paleo meets low FODMAP with extra sprouts”.